ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/mavlevin/CVE-2019-12181](https://github.com/mavlevin/CVE-2019-12181) :  ![starts](https://img.shields.io/github/stars/mavlevin/CVE-2019-12181.svg) ![forks](https://img.shields.io/github/forks/mavlevin/CVE-2019-12181.svg)

 ## CVE-2019-12180
  An issue was discovered in SmartBear ReadyAPI through 2.8.2 and 3.0.0 and SoapUI through 5.5.
-When opening a project, the Groovy &quot;Load Script&quot; is automatically executed.
+When opening a project, the Groovy "Load Script" is automatically executed.
 This allows an attacker to execute arbitrary Groovy Language code (Java scripting language) on the victim machine by inducing it to open a malicious Project.
-The same issue is present in the &quot;Save Script&quot; function, which is executed automatically when saving a project.
+The same issue is present in the "Save Script" function, which is executed automatically when saving a project.